injectionmethod/m_Launcher/README.md

 Game Backup: Use the backup feature within m_Launcher to create and manage backups of your games.
 Follow the instructions in the user interface to perform game backups.

 Contributing
-We welcome contributions from the community to improve m_Launcher.
 If you have any suggestions, bug reports, or feature requests, please open an issue in the GitHub repository.
 Additionally, if you'd like to contribute code changes, feel free to submit a pull request.